Top of page

 How can I cope with the emotional and psychological impact of fatigue?

-Fatigue can have a big impact on how you feel and think.
+Fatigue can have a real impact on how you feel and think.
 Many people struggle with the emotional effects of living with fatigue.
 Speak to your clinical nurse specialist or GP about how you’re feeling.

 Back to top